jistok/gpdb-kafka-go/README.md

 1. Back at the terminal on your laptop, grab the [sample data file](https://s3.amazonaws.com/goddard.bds.datasets/chicago_crimes_100k_rows.csv.bz2) (MD5: 6f05a6ea98576eff13ff16b0da9559ec).
 This contains 100,000 lines, plus a header (the first line).
 1. You'll need a way to produce data into the topic you created earlier, using this data set.
 Within this repo, there is a [source file](./kafka_producer.go), also in Go, that you can compile and run.
 If you are using OS X, there is a [pre-compiled binary](./kafka_producer.darwin.amd64) you can use.
 That is the one we'll use in the next step.
 This program just reads its stdin and produces to the given Kafka topic.
 It loads a batch of 5000 rows, then waits for five seconds before sending the next batch.
 1. Finally, kick off the load of the data file into the Kafka topic: `bzcat ./chicago_crimes_100k_rows.csv.bz2 | tail -n +2 | ./kafka_producer.darwin.amd64 -topic chicago_crimes` (the `tail -n +2` just skips the header line).

+These images show the action going on within each of the three terminal sessions during this data load process The first shows the situation shortly after the load into Kafka begins, and the second shows all 100k rows loaded into the GPDB table.

 ![Initial view of data loading process](./Kafka_Load_01.png)